tasluder/static_site_generator/README.md

 * Can I take an HTML file and turn it into a Markdown file?
 * Write a test that utilizes ```self.assertNotEqual()```
 * Look for a way to have the ```TextNode``` constructor redefine it's own ```self.text_type``` property based on a delimiter it finds within the string passed to it.
+* Part of good documentation also includes commenting on my code...
+I will need to parse my own code and comment it to make sure it is clear to read.